State's coronavirus residents' deaths pass 11,000 with 148 rise; cases up 3,197

 The record test total was 142,964 July 11.

-In Palm Beach County, the last time the first-time rate has been above 10.0 percent was 10.2 percent on Aug.
+In Palm Beach County, the last time the first-time rate has been above 10.0 percent since 10.2 percent on Aug.
 4. It has been under 5 percent for 4 days over two weeks.

 Elsewhere, St. Lucie's rate declined from 8.82 to 5.24 with the two-week low of 3.66 on Aug.
 21 though it surged to 14.15 on Monday.
 Martin's rate declined from 12.29 to 7.53 and a two-week low of 4.40 on Sunday.
 Indian River's rate was 3.00 percent after 3.17 the previous day and a two-week low of 1.67 on Sunday.
 Okeechobee's rate was 9.15 on 137 negative tests after 4.37 percent on 197 negative tests, a two-week high of 11.96 Saturday on 81 negative tests and 0 percent on Sunday on 28 tests.